CXRAgent: Director-Orchestrated Multi-Stage Reasoning for Chest X-Ray Interpretation: Method

 \subsection{Tool Invocation}

 We first employ the ReAct \cite{yao2023react} to iteratively plan and execute tool invocations, followed by the Evidence-driven Validator (EDV) to refine and evaluate the tool outputs with visual evidence.
+In our framework, the tool selection is not a one-time predefined sequence but rather a dynamic and reflective cycle that evolves based on the specific context of each case.
+The Director begins by performing a deep semantic analysis of the user prompt to identify the core clinical objective.
+This initial selection is driven by the complexity of the query.
+Tool invocation is then iterated and can be terminated dynamically based on real-time feedback stored in the context memory.
 Concretely, ReAct contains the following steps:

 \textbf{Thought Step – State Analysis.} At each iteration, the agent decides whether additional tools are needed.
 The decision is jointly conditioned on the input images $I$, the textual query $q$, and the accumulated reasoning memory log, denoted as $\text{Log}_{i-1}$: